timschott/interview-prep/ds/ml-conceptual.md

     * "sequential learning"
     * XGBoost
     * ADAboost
+* what is a bias term?
-* diff bt parametric and non parametric model? [todo]
+* diff bt parametric and non parametric model?
+  * a parametric model relies on underlying assumptions that a set of parameters can capture everything there is to know about the data
+  * non parametric models do not rely on this assumption
   * parametric example
+    * linear regression
+    * LDA topic model
   * non parametric example
+    * KNN
 * explain cross validation:
   * break your data into subsets, train on every piece of each subset but one member which you use as the test data, then cycle through all the subsets
   * benefits: lets us train on *all* of our data instead of just getting rid of 20% of it (with a simple train-test split)